 Running at about $2,000, this piano is all about the creative process.
 There can be a steep learning curve before you’re ready to make use of all of its features, but the options are extensive and they free you up to create and fine tune on a number of levels.

-Instead of the GHS keyboard, the pianos shared below offer the Graded Hammer effect (GH) and greater sensitivity.
-This step up from the GHS allows for quieter key mechanism noise and the ability to play faster, more intricate pieces with ease.
-While GH is certainly appropriate for all levels of ability, it is especially important for students pursuing more intricate pieces of music at advanced levels.
+Instead of the GHS keyboard, these pianos offer the Graded Hammer Effect (GH, like the Yamaha YDP-181) or Graded Hammer 3 (GH3, such as the Yamaha YDP-164) and greater sensitivity.
+This step up (and in some cases, two steps up) from the GHS (Graded Hammer Standard), as it allows for quieter key mechanism noise and the ability to play faster, more intricate pieces with ease.
+While GH and GH3 is certainly appropriate for all levels of ability, it is especially important for students pursuing more intricate pieces of music at advanced levels.

 - The Arius YDP-161 is a sturdy and heavy piano.
 (The newer Yamaha Arius YDP-162 is very similar to the YDP-161, but offers a slightly better sound as well as increased height.)
 It doesn’t take up as much space as an acoustic piano, so it can be an excellent option for those in need of space conservation.

 However, even though it has a smaller frame (compared to an acoustic piano), it is a nice piece of furniture with its dark rosewood finish (the YDP-162 also comes in black walnut), sliding keyboard cover and gold pedals.